ampproject/amphtml/extensions/amp-user-location/amp-user-location.md

   - websites
   - dynamic-content
 teaser:
-  text: Request the user's precise location.
+  text: Requests the user's location and provides it to AMP components.
 experimental: true
 ---
 <!--